SharonKarichaly/Jenkins-Python-Pipeline/README.md

 From Git/SCM, Jenkins pulls the code and then moves it to the commit phase, where the code is committed from a single/multiple branches.
 Then Jenkins moves it into the build phase where Jenkins compile the code using tools like maven. then we run a series of tests.
 Then it moves on to the staging server.
 After a series of Unit Tests or sanity test, it moves to the production.

 # Objective
-Here we are executing a remote python script job using the Jenkins pipeline
+Here we are executing a python script job using the Jenkins pipeline

-In this project I pushed my project code to GitHub which is linked with Jenkins, which is responsible to execute a remote python script job using the Jenkins pipeline
+In this project I pushed my project code to GitHub which is linked with Jenkins, which is responsible to execute a python script job using the Jenkins pipeline